 Thailand Celebrations in June

-On this month you can experience some of the more exotic Thai fruit.
+This month you can experience some of the more exotic Thai fruit.

 It is in Chiang Mai, at the Mango Fair that takes place in Buak Hat Park, where farmers participate by promoting their products to the whole community.